SpamScope/spamscope/README.rst

 stored in Redis.

 If you want submit SpamScope topology use ``spamscope-topology submit`` tool.
-For more details ``spamscope-topology submit -h``:
+For more details `see SpamScope cli tools <src/cli/README.md>`__:

 ::

     $ spamscope-topology submit --topology {spamscope_debug,spamscope_elasticsearch,spamscope_redis}

-It's possible change the default settings for all Apache Storm options.
+It's possible to change the default settings for all Apache Storm options.
 I suggest to change these options:

 -  **topology.tick.tuple.freq.secs**: reload configuration of all bolts
 -  **topology.max.spout.pending**: Apache Storm framework will then